Pick Your Walk.

 • Rest stops

-Either Trinity Church or Top of Bonchurch Shute No (3) check your route: islandbuses.info
+Either - Trinity Church (20 minutes walk) or Top of Bonchurch Shute (15 minutes downhill walk) - No (3) check your route: islandbuses.info

 The Souls of Bonchurch